 Google provides multiple cloud computing services, including Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).

-Google Cloud Platform (GCP) offers IaaS services through Google Compute Engine, which allows users to create virtual machines and manage their infrastructure, storage, and networking.
+GCP offers IaaS services through Google Compute Engine.
+It allows users to create virtual machines and manage their infrastructure, storage, and networking.
 With Compute Engine, users have complete control over their virtual machines and can run any application.

-GCP also offers PaaS services, including Google App Engine, Cloud Functions, and Cloud Run, which allow developers to focus on developing and deploying their applications without worrying about the underlying infrastructure.
+GCP also offers PaaS services, including Google App Engine, Cloud Functions, and Cloud Run.
+This allow developers to focus on developing their applications without worrying about the underlying infrastructure.
 These services provide a fully managed platform where Google handles infrastructure, networking, and scaling.

 What are the 4 types of cloud computing?